-Here the different blocks (habitats) are compared using the animals present as characters.
+Here, the different blocks (habitats) are compared using the animals present as characters.
 The arrangement of the table in this manner originated in the field of psychology and was later adopted by numerical taxonomy.

-The MultisetDiceDissimilarity distance matrix of the blocks:
+Apply MultisetDiceDissimilarity to construct a distance matrix of the blocks:

 A Dendrogram showing how the blocks cluster: